NN-Chowdh/Justice-Centered-Data-Design/src/MIDTERM/midterm.md

 ```js
 booksData
 ```
-Let me also examine the file properties like its name, mimeType, size etc to understand more about this dataset:
+Let me also examine the file properties like its name, mimeType, size etc to  get additional insights about the dataset:

 ```js
 const booksFile = FileAttachment("./../data/midterm-options/books/BooksDataset.csv")